Living Off-Campus – What To Expect

 Find out what to expect when you move out of halls and into your first proper house share at uni…

 Moving into your first proper student house off campus is an exciting time.

-While this is a great set-up for your first year, and eases you into uni life, moving into a proper student house in second year is a rite of passage that every student should take, and opens up a whole host of different opportunities and experiences that you might otherwise miss out on!
+While this is a great set-up for your first-year that eases you into uni life, moving into a proper student house in second-year is a rite of passage that every student should take, and opens up a whole host of different opportunities and experiences that you might otherwise miss out on!

 Halls still has certain rules, there’s a set routine for things and residents are monitored, to some extent, by the university.

 Once you move into a student house, you’ll be the one responsible for setting your own rules (or not setting them as the case may be), and there’ll be no-one to monitor your movements or check-in with.